 One of the joys of having a dog is the daily walk: fresh air, exercise, and a chance to explore the neighborhood.
 But surprisingly, one in five dog owners doesn’t take their dog for a daily stroll.
 Many owners believe that a run around the yard provides all the exercise that a dog needs.

 However, a daily walk isn’t just about our dog’s physical needs.
-Not only does a regular stroll provide much needed mental stimulation, preventing boredom.
-But it’s a perfect opportunity to spend some quality time with your dog.
+Not only does a regular stroll provide much-needed mental stimulation, preventing boredom, but it’s a perfect opportunity to spend some quality time with your dog.

 Why not vary your walks depending on how you’re both feeling.
-Try to mix things up with brisk walks, slow walks, sniffing walks and even walks where you allow your dog to choose the route.
+Try to mix things up with brisk walks, slow walks, sniffing walks, and even walks where you allow your dog to choose the route.
 Not only will this keep your dog happy, but you can ring in the New Year with a fitter you too.